 "Before this faith came, we were held prisoners by the law, locked up until faith should be revealed.
 So the law was put in charge to lead us to Christ that we might be justified by faith.
 Now that faith has come, we are no longer under the supervision of the law."
 (Gal.
 3:23-25)

 We are to be grace givers today!
 As members of the church, the Body of Christ, "we are no longer under the supervision of the law" (Gal.
 3:25).
-Can the Word of God be any clearer?
+Can the word of God be any clearer?
 How can this truth from the Apostle Paul be missed?
-One of the main purposes of the Law of Moses was to show people that they couldn't keep the law and, therefore, needed a Savior, the Lord Jesus Christ!
+God gave the law to Israel to show the people that they couldn't keep the law and that they desperately needed help!
+After the cross and resurrection, that help is found exclusively in our Lord and Savior, Jesus Christ!
 Now that faith in Christ has come, believers today are not under the law program God gave to Israel.

 Paul makes it clear that God intended for the law program to be temporary.
 During this time period the law was in charge and had a disciplinary function in dealing with individual Israelites and the nation as a whole.